HristoKolev/webpack-workshop/README.md

 - Copy the contents of the `extra/09-react` directory to the root directory of this workshop.

-- Run the `build` script and examine the output in the `dist` directory.
+- Run the `build` npm script and examine the output in the `dist` directory.

 ```shell
 npm run build
 ```

-- Run the `profile` script and examine the visualization.
+- Run the `profile` npm script and examine the visualization.

 ```shell
 npm run profile
 ```

-- Don't forget to stop the script before you proceed with the workshop.
+- Don't forget to stop the npm script before you proceed with the workshop.

 ## 10 - Jest & Testing Library